uprighted-learners/unit-5-hello-files/readme.md

 ## Learning

-In this lab we will be creating a server that serves any static files, such as HTML, CSS, or JavaScript.
+In this exercise we will be creating a server that serves any static files, such as HTML, CSS, or JavaScript.

 ## Achieving

-In this lab, you will create a simple file server using Express.js, use that server to access files on a web host, and then limit the files which are served to only those within a specific folder.
+In this exercise, you will create a simple file server using Express.js, use that server to access files on a web host, and then limit the files which are served to only those within a specific folder.

 ## Procedure